-The Vascular Imaging and Intervention Division of the Massachusetts General Hospital Department of Radiology provides advanced diagnostic exams and minimally invasive, image-guided procedures for diseases and injuries of the blood vessels.
+The Division of Interventional Radiology in the Massachusetts General Hospital Department of Radiology provides minimally invasive, image-guided procedures to diagnose and treat a wide range of conditions and diseases.

 Patients and referring physicians, please visit Mass General Imaging for information on exams, treatments and scheduling.

 Learn how researchers in the Department of Radiology are finding new imaging techniques that enhance diagnostic clarity and patient safety.